Northern Rally Sprint Series Rules – 2019

 So this class will cater for 4WD pre 1996 (2000cc maximim engine capacity) this falls in line with the same class that the national rally championship runs

 - All competitors are eligible for trophies on the day, but only registered competitors are eligible for the series championship points and series trophies.

-In order to be eligible to score points in the series competitors must register and display sponsors decals, one either side of vehicle.
+In order to be eligible to score points in the series competitors must register, have paid the registration fee, and display sponsors decals, one either side of vehicle.

 No registrations will be accepted after round 3.
 As we are running 6 rounds and this is mid way, we thought under the “sportsmanship” tag that to avoid people registering late and taking points from guys who have been with us from the early stages that this is a reasonable addition to these rules.